Crimes of Extortion

 Elements in Florida’s Extortion Statute – Section 836.05

-Extortion crimes prosecuted under Florida law are classified as a second-degree felony under Florida Statute Section 836.05 punishable by up to 15 years in Florida State Prison and a $10,000 fine.
+Extortion crimes prosecuted under Florida law are classified as a second-degree felony under Florida Statute Section 836.05, punishable by up to 15 years in Florida State Prison and a $10,000 fine.
 The crime of extortion has a Level 6 offense severity ranking under Florida’s Criminal Punishment Code.

-The offense of extortion includes four elements, except five elements, are required when the threat is made to a third party.
+The offense of extortion includes four elements, except five elements, which are required when the threat is made to a third party.
 Those elements of extortion include the following:

 - In that communication, the defendant threatened to: